duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Technical Indicators

 Technical analysis is a strategy where we use patterns in past prices to try and predict future prices.
-I will begin by looking at a few basic technical indicators and see how effective they are in on the in-sample and out-of-sample datasets.
+At the end of this post, I'll go over some reasons why this is near impossible to do in reality.
+But for education's sake, I will begin by looking at a few basic technical indicators and see how effective they are in on the in-sample and out-of-sample datasets.

 To begin, I load required Python packages and read in the end of day stock data using the *pandas* DataFrame structure, subsetted for the date period of interest.